Study: US ski areas rebound despite COVID-19 restrictions - WTMJ

 Vail Resorts, which owns 34 resorts in the United States and Canada, went a step further by requiring reservations.

-But even with the restrictions, skiers and snowboarders weren’t deterred, and 78% of ski area operators said this season exceeded their expectations, according to an National Ski Areas Association survey.
+But even with the restrictions, skiers and snowboarders weren’t deterred, and 78% of ski area operators said this season exceeded their expectations, according to a National Ski Areas Association survey.

 “Americans yearned for safe outdoor recreation, and ski areas across the country delivered,” Pawlak said.